Step 1) An Introduction to Branding

 - Your business name and tagline/header (if applicable) We’ve just discussed this.
 The business name and logo work hand in hand to represent your business.
 Taglines or headers are the slogan of your business if you have one, and should be used to explain a bit about what you offer the client.

-- Fonts, colors, and sizes of the text within the logo, colors, placements on the page, sizes of text, each of these things hold meaning despite seeming unimportant.
+- Fonts, colours, and sizes of the text within the logo, colours, placements on the page, sizes of text, each of these things hold meaning despite seeming unimportant.

 - A graphic design.
 This must be appealing, representative of your goals for the emotions your logo will evoke, and fit well with your business.